SpatialScore

 alt text

-Overview. (a) SpatialScore thoroughly assesses spatial reasoning abilities of current models via question-answering (judgment, multi-choice, and open-ended QA); (b) Performance of representative models on our proposed VGBench and SpatialScore;
+Overview. (a) Representative examples from distinct categories in SpatialScore, which thoroughly assesses spatial l intelligence capabilities via question-answering (judgment, multi-choice, and open-ended QA); (b) Performance of state-of-the-art models compared to humans on SpatialScore.

 Abstract